j11e/caliopen-dev/README.md

 ### Reset data

-Importing data is not idempotent at the time of writting, to clean existing data, ensure containers are stopped, and run the following fron caliopen root
+Importing data is not idempotent at the time of writing, so to clean existing data, ensure containers are stopped, then run the following from caliopen root
 directory:

 ``` sh